Theater of Armenia: The Armenian Theatre in the 15th-18th Centuries

+The Armenian Theatre in the 19th Century

+Western Armenia

+Already in 1810 in Constantinople, which was considered the cultural center of Western Armenians, the first Armenian performances are staged under the direction of Mandikyan.
+Hovhannes Gasparyan's "Armenian Theater" (1846-1866), which preserved the traditions of the ancient Armenian theater, had historical significance.

 In 1855, the first western Armenian amateur theatre group was established by Srabion Hek'imian, and a year later, Beshigtashlian organized a group of amateurs who performed at the Lusavochian School.
 Their success led to the construction of new school auditoriums and theatres in various parts of Constantinople.
 Turks, whose introduction to Armenian theatre was at the homes of their Armenian friends, soon saw Armenian actors on Turkish stages as well.
 It is believed that Armenians played a principal part in the birth of contemporary Turkish Theatre.

 Dramatists of the late nineteenth century set a strong precedent for those who followed.
 Major dramatists forged ahead with new styles and early traces of a new vernacular.
 Bedros Tourian (1852–1872), is credited with freeing Armenian classicism to the vernacular usage.
 In spite of his short life span, he wrote at least 10 plays and several poems, some of which have been lost in a fire.

 The foremost satirist of the Armenian stage is Hagop Baronian.
 From a poor family with a minimal education, Baronian's brilliance enabled him to master several languages, reading the classics in Greek, French and Italian.
 His most famous plays are Brother Balthazar, The Honorable Beggars, and Abisoghom Agha.
 Like Molière, he satirizes human greed, vanity and hypocrisy, using his wit with devastating effect.